skadimoolam/Canvas-Snippets/README.md

 Download the latest version here:
 * https://github.com/skadimoolam/Canvas-Snippets/releases

-**NOTE:**As of now this Plugin is not available through PackageControl yet, but it will soon be.
+**NOTE**:As of now this Plugin is not available through PackageControl yet, but it will soon be.

 ### Using
 ***